Skip to main content

 Puzzle attribution

-Left: Below the game grid; Right: series picker embed
+Use of puzzle attribution.
+Left: Author name below the game grid; Right: in the series picker

 Puzzle attribution display, inside the game